-3 semester credits 3/0/0 This course provides an introduction to the major areas in the field of psychology.
+This course provides an introduction to the major areas in the field of psychology.
 The areas emphasized are: major models in psychology, major principles of memory applicable to learning psychology, social psychology, the organization of the human brain and the biological bases of behavior, principles of learning, major theories of personality development, stress and its effects on health, intelligence, development in infancy and childhood, and psychological disorders.
 This course may be taken online or face to face Prerequisite(s): None.

-PSY 210 Psychology of Child and Adolescent Development 3 semester credits 3/0/0 This course is designed as an overview of human development from birth through adolescence.
+PSY 210 Psychology of Child and Adolescent Development

+This course is designed as an overview of human development from birth through adolescence.
 Students will examine a variety of theories and current research on child and adolescent development.
 The effects of community and culture on the development and growth of children and their education will also be explored.
 Prerequisite(s): PSY 105, Introduction to Psychology.